Updated on October 17th, 2022 by Quinn Mohammed

-Kimberly-Clark (KMB) recently increased its dividend for the 50th consecutive years.
+Kimberly-Clark (KMB) increased its dividend for the 50th consecutive year at the start of 2022.
 As a result, it has joined the list of Dividend Kings.

 We believe the Dividend Kings are among the highest-quality dividend growth stocks to buy and hold for the long term.